lekakenycollins8/eric-coaching-gpt/eric-gpt/docs/user-stories.md

 ### Rate-Limit API

 As the platform, I want to throttle submissions to one per second per user so that we mitigate accidental floods or abuse.

+### Email Integration

+As the system, I want to automatically send workbook responses and AI analysis to help@jackiercoaching.com so that the human coaching team has all necessary information before client calls.